 This website does not provide guidance on legal remedies available to building owners, although claim processes may be taking place at the same time as design and construction work to remedy weathertightness problems.

 Good record-keeping by all parties is required for professional indemnity purposes.
-If legal action or a Weathertight Homes Resolution Service claim is contemplated or proceeding, the designer needs to keep an accurate record of:
+If legal action or a Weathertight Homes Resolution Service (WHRS) claim is contemplated or proceeding, the designer needs to keep an accurate record of:

 - the analysis of the recommended repair option and why that option was chosen